roehampton/module-content/msc-software-development-2/week-04/lab/README.md

 Later, we will connect a database to our express application and use the dynamic routes to create, retrieve, update and delete information in the database.
 We will also look at how the presentation (ie. HTML generation) can be improved but kept seperate from business logic by using a templating system and MVC (Model View Controller) architecture.

 ie. we will have everything we need to create a simple 'CRUD' web application using some best pratices in software design.

+#### So you want to know more

+The main Node.js documentation is available at https://nodejs.org/en/docs/.
+TutorialsPoint also provides a [Node.js tutorial](https://www.tutorialspoint.com/nodejs/index.htm).
+We will cover many of these ideas in the module, but additional resources are always useful.